-One of the outstanding features of Fleetwood Museum, frequently remarked upon by visitors, is the huge volume of knowledge possessed by the volunteer guides.
+One of the outstanding features of Fleetwood Museum, frequently remarked upon by visitors, is the huge volume of knowledge that the volunteer guides have.

 There’s a rota of around 50 volunteer staff.
-Most of them are proud Fleetwood residents but there are also volunteers from Thornton, Cleveleys and Poulton.
+Most are proud Fleetwood residents but there are also volunteers from Thornton, Cleveleys and Poulton.
 Their joint knowledge relating to Fleetwood and its history is immense.

 Fishing History at Fleetwood Museum

-Fleetwood Museum is also home to Harriet.
-She’s the last surviving fishing smack that was built and registered at Fleetwood, and is being preserved for future generations.
-The deep sea fishing galleries are often staffed by ex deep sea fishermen.
-They bring real life experience to visitors.
+Harriet (below) is the last surviving fishing smack to be built and registered at Fleetwood, and is being preserved for future generations.
+Former deep sea fishermen bring real life experience to gallery visitors.

 Saving Fleetwood Museum

 Another important incident in the history of Fleetwood Museum happened more recently, when it was threatened with closure.

-In November Lancashire County Council announced that funding would be withdrawn for the Museum from April 2016.
+In November 2015, Lancashire County Council announced that funding would be withdrawn for the Museum from April 2016.
 Despite having provided the museum with operational Trust volunteers for the previous eleven years, it was part of wider cost-cutting measures.

 The people of Fleetwood weren’t having any of that!
-A public campaign ran, spearheaded by Fleetwood Town Council, and the Museum lives to see another day.
+A public campaign spearheaded by Fleetwood Town Council made sure the Museum lived to see another day.